Peace fund: a contribution to the implementation of the peace agreement

 Colombia faces a major challenge.
 State and society need to implement the peace agreement signed between the Colombian Government and the left-wing guerrilla Fuerzas Armadas Revolucionarias de Colombia-Ejército del Pueblo (FARC-EP) in 2016.
 The agreement was reached with the help of international mediators after around 50 years of protracted armed conflict.
 It was passed by a slim majority in parliament at the second attempt after some changes were made, having previously been rejected by voters in a national referendum.

 - action to promote political participation among citizens and civil society;

 - a cease-fire and the disarming of rebel groups;

 - compensation for victims.

-The full potential of the peace agreement as part of the wider peace process can only be realised if Colombians actually see positive changes taking place.
-To date, there have been few opportunities for people to put forward their own ideas and projects and therefore help to implement the peace agreement.
-Equally, civil society organisations lack the resources and funding they need to set up and run their own projects.
+To convince them of the potential of the peace agreement for the country’s wider peace and reconciliation process, Colombians need to see positive change.
+To date, there have been few opportunities for people to put forward their own ideas and projects and get involved in implementing the five points in the peace agreement.
+Equally, civil society organisations lack the capacity and funding they need to run their own projects.

-It is hoped that the involvement of civil society organisations in work to implement the peace agreement will make the agreement more tangible for local people.
-In turn, this should also help to build trust between different groups (ex-combatants, internally displaced people, returnees, victims) and between the state and Colombian society as a whole.
-The projects selected for funding have to meet certain criteria.
-They must, for example, have a long-term strategy.
-This means that there is a good chance of them producing impacts beyond the actual funding period by forming alliances with other state and non-state institutions or by working with other projects in the regions prioritised by German development cooperation agencies.
-The lessons learned during these projects are systematically documented and disseminated using the most effective communication channels so that the results can also filter through into other regions.
+It is hoped that the involvement of civil society in the implementation of the peace agreement will help make the agreement more tangible for local people and will include several concrete initiatives.
+In turn, this should help build trust between different groups (ex-combatants, internally displaced people, returnees, those who stayed behind, victims), and between the state and Colombian society as a whole.
+The projects selected for funding have been chosen based on the sustainability of their strategies which will allow them to make a difference beyond the funding period.
+The main focus is on forging alliances with other state and non-state institutions and working with other projects in the priority regions.